OmarMWarraich/ecommerce-store/README.md

 # 📖 E-commerce Store <a name="about-project"></a>

-E-commerce Store is a the frontend of an e-commerce store.
-It is built with Nextjs and Tailwindcss.
-It is a fully responsive website.
-The database is hosted on PlanetScale and the backend is hosted on Vercel.
-The website is deployed on Vercel and makes use of Zustand for state management.
+The E-commerce Store serves as the frontend of an online retail platform, skillfully constructed using Next.js and Tailwind CSS.
+The website boasts full responsiveness, seamlessly adapting to different devices and screen sizes.

+For a seamless user experience, the application's database is securely hosted on PlanetScale, while the dynamic backend operations are efficiently handled by Vercel.
+With Zustand empowering state management, the website ensures efficient data handling and real-time updates.
 [Backend](https://ecommerce-admin-next-jade.vercel.app/)

 ## 🛠 Built With <a name="built-with"></a>